sad-spirit/pg-gateway/docs/gateways.md

 ```
 will most probably return `['id' => 1]`.

-The class also defines a `primaryKey(mixed $value): ParametrizedCondition` method which returns a condition used internally
+The class also defines [an additional builder method](./builders-methods.md) for a primary key condition.
-by the methods listed above.
-It can be combined with other Fragments when received that way.

 ### `CompositePrimaryKeyTableGateway`